This post may contain affiliate links. Please read our disclosure policy.

 This easy creamy mushroom pork tenderloin recipe has melt-in-your-mouth pork medallions smothered in a creamy garlic mushroom sauce!
 It’s a 30-minute meal.

-Love mushrooms?
-Try my Creamy Spinach Mushroom Pork Chops, this Creamy Mushroom Chicken, or Garlic Mushroom Pasta.
+Try my Creamy Spinach Mushroom Pork Chops or this Creamy Mushroom Chicken next.

 Why you’ll love it

 This recipe is crazy good… and super simple.
 I just love pork tenderloin.
-I think it’s totally underrated.
+It’s totally underrated.
 Many people prefer chicken over pork, but this one might change your mind.
-Pork is flavorful (but still fairly mild as far as meats go), super easy to make, and did I mention so tender when cooked right?
+Pork is flavorful (but still fairly mild), and did I mention so tender when cooked right?

 This is another weeknight wonder that’s tasty enough to serve for a more special occasion.
 All you need is 30 minutes for this easy pork recipe to be on your table.
 It’s possibly my favorite sauce for pork tenderloin!
 Cream, garlic, and mushrooms.
 Say no more.